6Viper/Vasco-Quiz-P2/README.md

   - Under GitHub Pages, select Branch from "None" to "main".
   - Once selected "main" push the save option, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://6viper.github.io/
+The live link can be found here - https://6viper.github.io/Vasco-Quiz-P2/

 ## Credits

 ### Content

 - The text for the Home page was provided by myself and Vasco da Gama facts checked from general websites.

-### Media

--

 ### Code
 This has been the most challeging so far, where the developer have used several sites and channels to better understand codes been used and how it properly works.
 Several learning projects reviewed such as Love-maths, Running project, Readme file ideas from Running project and Vasco Dublin, samples from Coding Club and Survival Guild.
 Links bellow: